-3.9.
+3.12.
 HARDWARE RESET SWITCH CONNECTOR INSTALLATION

 The RESET switch on panel provides users with HARDWARE RESET function which is almost the same as power-on/off.
 The system will do a cold start after the RESET switch is pushed and released by user.

-The RESET switch is a 2 PIN connector and should be installed to J4 on mainboard.
+The RESET switch is a 2 PIN connector and should be installed to J10 on mainboard.

-3.10.
+3.13.
 GREEN FUNCTION INSTALLATION

-For the purpose of power saving, there are two jumpers, ${\bf J8}$ and ${\bf J9}$, to make sure the power saving function doing well.
-The ${\bf J9}$ is a indicator (green LED) for green function.
+For the purpose of power saving, there are two jumpers, J8 and J9, to make sure the power saving function doing well.

+The J9 is a indicator (green LED) for green function.
 If the green LED is ON, the system is operating in green mode.

-The ${\bf J8}$ is a switch to force the system get into green mode immediately.
+The J8 is a switch to force the system get into green mode immediately.

-3.11.
-ATAPI DEVICE INSTALLATION

-There are two Enhance PCI IDE ports (CN10,11) on board, which following ATAPI standard SPEC.
-Any one IDE port can connect to two ATAPI devices (IDE Hard Disk, CD-ROM & Tape Driver), so total four ATAPI devices can exist in a system.

-The booting Hard Disk should be the Master device of 1st IDE channel.

-3.12.
+3.14.
 PERIPHERAL DEVICE INSTALLATION

-After the I/O device installation and jumpers setup, the mainboard can be mounted into the case and fixed by screw.
+After the device installation and jumpers setup, the mainboard can be mounted into the case and fixed by screw.
 To complete the mainboard installation, the peripheral device could be installed now.
-The basic system needs a display interface card.
+The basic system needs a display interface card and a disk device.